 Subscription and e-commerce businesses such as this have been growing at a steady pace, and according to the Subscription Trade Association, "companies throughout North America, Europe, and the Asia Pacific have seen subscription-based sales increase by more than 300 percent."

 Let’s take a look at other businesses making innovative strides in the subscription billing space.

 1. The cradle customers

-In 2016, there were 74 million children in the United States, making up almost one-quarter of the population.
+There are more than 74 million children in the United States between the ages of 0-17, making up around 22% of the population.
 As subscription businesses continue to grow, companies that develop products for kids are stepping into the recurring billing arena.

 Before a baby is even born, she can generate a subscription.
 The Walmart Baby Box is free, save for $5 per box to cover shipping and handling.
 Simply fill out the form, indicate your baby’s gender (if known) and due date, and you can receive a prenatal box, newborn/infant box, or toddler box filled with samples.
 If you start with the first box, the subscription automatically renews when your baby enters the next life stage.